 Teens gather video from three sources: their in-app camera, clips from their camera roll, or clips borrowed from other MixBit users.
 Then teens can record, edit, and publish projects ranging from one second to one hour in length.
 Individual clips can be up to 16 seconds long.
 Final projects can contain up to 256 clips, totaling one hour.
 Clips are saved in-app and, if users are registered, to a Web-based MixBit account.
 MixBit lets teens freely borrow clips from other users and encourages sharing via Facebook and Twitter.

 Is it any good?

 MIXBIT exemplifies the social aspect of social video by letting teens piece together original video clips with those from other MixBit users to create collaborative projects, but teens should always carefully consider before posting.
 The app shines in three ways: first, with its ability to handle longer video clips of up to 16 seconds; second, by letting teens stitch together up to an hour's worth of clips; and third, through its collaborative, mash-up approach to creating and sharing social videos.
 Teens can create MixBit projects in-app without a web-based MixBit account, but they'll encounter the true powers (and possible pitfalls) of the app if they create one.
 Similarly, it's only from a Web-based account that teens can add borrowed clips to their own creations.
 There are no social commuity features in the app, so teens can't like, follow, or even comment on videos.
 There aren't even usernames associated with videos, just titles and hashtag keywords.
 Still, because teens can post to social media sites, it's always a good idea to have "the talk" about digital citizenship and the permanent nature of anything posted online.

-The app's lack of video filters may hinder creative potential, and the absence of in-app video transitions does make for choppy, sometimes dizzying cuts.
+The app's themes allow users to spice up projects with various professional-looking treatments.
+In-app video transitions can make for choppy, sometimes dizzying cuts.
 Still, MixBit is uniquely great for the ability to create long video projects, and the option to use other people's clips opens up worlds of possibilities for individual and collaborative expression.